Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 Putting It All Together

-As important as each of these elements can be, today’s media buyers put most of their attention on hooks and creative – the things that will get an audience’s attention!
+As important as these elements can be, today’s media buyer affiliates focus most on hooks and creativity – the things that will get an audience’s attention!

 If you follow these simple steps, you’ll put yourself ahead of 90% of people who are just fooling around on paid ads platforms without a process or a plan!

-First off, we have Facebook, which continues to be the holy grail of paid ads platforms.
+First off, we have Meta Ads (Facebook and Instagram), which continues to be the holy grail of paid ads platforms.

 Step 1: Create a New Campaign